skyiron/web/packages/web-client/README.md

 # web-client

-The `web-client` is a standalone package that allows you to interact with the [ownCloud Infinite Scale (oCIS)](https://github.com/owncloud/ocis/) APIs via TypeScript.
+The `web-client` is a standalone package that allows you to interact with the [OpenCloud](https://github.com/opencloud-eu/opencloud/) APIs via TypeScript.
 It provides an abstraction layer between the server and a (web-) application that converts API data into objects with helpful types and utilities.
 This abstraction ensures that users of the APIs don't need in-depth knowledge about them, such as required methods or returned status codes.

 The supported APIs are: